-If you don’t name a specific person to receive your life insurance policy proceeds, the money becomes part of your estate.
+The money becomes part of your estate if you don’t name a specific person to receive your life insurance policy proceeds.
 The money will be distributed with your other assets when you die.
 This process is typically lengthy and costly, going through probate before your heirs can receive anything.

 Can you use life insurance for anything?

 Permanent policies have many uses, such as providing extra retirement income or taking out loans from the policy’s cash value with tax advantages.
 In addition, indexed and variable life insurance policies are often marketed to create an income stream.

 Is life insurance better than savings?

 Unlike savings account holders, who are taxed yearly on their interest, they are not policy owners of whole life insurance reinvesting their cash value.
 Additionally, you can gain income tax-free by borrowing against your principal.